-Welcome to the spring issue of the Newsletter dedicated to the alumni (students, teachers, and administrators) of Waterford and Fort LeBoeuf High Schools.
+Welcome to the winter issue of the Newsletter dedicated to the alumni (students, teachers, and administrators) of Waterford and Fort LeBoeuf High Schools.
 This newsletter will be issued quarterly.
 New issues will be posted for viewing on the Web site on, or about, October 5, January 5, April 5, and July 5.

 The Web site may be viewed by going to:

 The success of this newsletter will depend on you.
 I need contributors.
 Do you have an interesting article, a nostalgia item, a real life story, or a picture you would like to share with other alumni?
 Do you have a snail-mail or an e-mail address of one of your classmates?
 Send it to me at the following e-mail address: